 - Legacy Therapy is a growing form of palliative care that encourages aging or terminally ill patients to share their stories in a way that can be captured for their friends and families.

 I’m a licensed psychologist with a PhD in Clinical-Health from the University of Miami, FL and have over a decade of experience as a clinician.
-My main area of clinical training was in health psychology with further training in psycho-oncology, end of life, managing chronic illness, trauma, grief, and insomnia during internship and post-doctoral fellowship at the Long Beach VA Medical Center.
+I completed my internship and post-doctoral fellowship at the Long Beach VA Medical Center.
 I also have extensive experience in mindfulness, and began my training in Vipassana meditation during my undergraduate studies at UCLA as a research assistant in mindfulness based stress reduction (MBSR) studies.
 Currently, I am exploring and learning about curanderismo, and indigenous and spiritual practices.